elegantthemes/d5-extension-example-modals/post-keyword-manager/README.md

 # D5 Extension Example: Post Keyword Manager

-An **educational example** demonstrating how to integrate with the `et.builder.content.change` hook in Divi 5 Visual Builder.
-This example shows third-party developers how to receive real-time content updates and manage post metadata.
+An **educational example** demonstrating how to integrate with Divi 5 hooks for real-time page settings updates and content analysis.
+This example shows third-party developers how to receive real-time content updates, validate page settings (title, excerpt, featured image alt/title), and manage post metadata.

 ## 🎯 **What You'll Learn**